hanxiao3/scpRibo-seq/README.md

 The Random_sampling.pl file generates all possible combinations of blastomeres.
 The parameter N is determined by taking 2 raised to the power of (n-1) and then adding 1 (where n is the number of embryos).
 If n is 5, the command would be: perl Random_sampling.pl 17 Random_sampling.list

-3. Initial screening of differential genes in different blastomere groups, feature selection using random forest (example with 20 repetitions per group), and determination of the optimal combination of blastomeres.
+III.
+Initial screening of differential genes in different blastomere groups, feature selection using random forest (example with 20 repetitions per group), and determination of the optimal combination of blastomeres.
 The code uses 10 samples from 5 embryos as an example.

 perl piliang.all.pl